Nia-Cao/emmVRC-Server/README.md

     Messaging

+    Avatar favourites

 ## Planned features
-    No PIN creation in game, instead this will be handled by a Discord bot
+    No PIN creation in game, instead this will be handled by a Discord bot ^Currently in game as I don't plan on running this at any scale unless demand arises.

     Companion mod to automatically patch emmVRC at startup so no more need to edit the dll every update ^In progress, currently re-writing the network configuration to use localhost as the API server